denten-books/plain-text/1-device.md

 tape.
 Unlike an analog watch, the mechanism of the Turing machine is not "set in stone."
-It is capable of altering its own inner works, where some of the scanned characters represent symbols to be manipulated and yet others represent machine instructions, which define the rules of manipulation.
+It is capable of altering its own inner works, where some of the scanned characters represent symbols to be manipulated and yet others represent machine instructions, which define the rules for manipulation.
 Data and instructions mix into the same input stream.
 The instructions are "meant" for the machine, in the sense that they direct the movement of the reading and writing heads, which "write," "scan," or "erase" symbols.
 Today, we would call